Andicuri Beach, Aruba

 Back to Oranjestad

-On the way back we passed by the city of San Nicolas, the second-largest city in Aruba located 19 kilometers from Oranjestad.
-Upon arrival at the capital, we admired colorful lively cities and already started planning our next trip to Aruba!
+On the way back, we passed through San Nicolas, the second-largest city in Aruba, located 19 kilometers from Oranjestad.
+Upon reaching the capital, we couldn’t help but admire the vibrant, colorful atmosphere and immediately began planning our next trip to Aruba!

 This article may contain affiliate / compensated links.
 For full information, please see my disclaimer here.